Sketching New Orleans: My Urban Sketching Trip

 Each drawing from this trip captures a small but beautiful moment with only myself, and I wish to share it with you now.
 Through my sketchbook, I translated what I lived with colors and loose lines that you can now take a piece to your home.

-Soon you can explore the available prints through the shop linked below.
+You can now explore the available prints through the shop linked below.